 I gingerly started poking at icons and screens.
 I toggled.
 I multitasked.
 I walked away and waited for the blue screen.
 Are you kidding me for real?!
 Do a jig!
 I just changed the freaking RAM in my computer!
 I don’t know if it fixed the problem or not, but it’s working!!!
-Now the real test is whether or not in the morning it’s still working.
+Now the real test is whether it’s still working in the morning.
 But for now – I’m feeling rather triumphant let me tell you!

 Message back from hubs, “I was expecting to see it on the curb in pieces.”
 He’s so funny.